 Are you ready for THIS?

-Your first ever 2020 ATD Virtual Conference?
-Due to COVID-19, this year’s conference will be provided virtually.
+Your first-ever 2020 ATD Virtual Conference?
+Due to COVID-19, ATD will provide this year’s conference virtually.
 ATD promises the conference will be similar to the in-person experience of previous years, “minus the sore feet.”
-If you’ve been to an ATD conference before, here’s what’s NOT changing:
+If you’ve been to an ATD conference before, here are all the details.

 How I’m preparing: I’m reading up on them with their bios and looking up their book abstracts online!
 I need to know how their work helps me be better in mine.

 Sessions to Discover What’s New in the Industry

 With over 100 hours and 11+ tracks, there are tons of opportunities to learn about what is new and who is in the industry.

 How I’m preparing: I have three goals for this conference.
 They are aligned with my organization’s strategy and with my personal growth: 1) learn what is new in technology to improve the learner experience; 2) gain insight on how COVID-19 will change the landscape of L&D for the better; and 3) understand how others have leveraged internal and external resources to do the work of L&D during extraordinary times.

 Opportunities to Learn Something New by the Best in the Business

 How I’m preparing: I am reviewing the speakers and session topics to understand trends in the business.
 I am creating a schedule that allows me to attend live sessions and those that are on demand.
 I am picking topics that I know very little about, along with some that I know I will find kindred spirits and old friends.